mmoldavan/fantastic_m3_final/fantastic_m3_readme.txt

 This is pretty accurate as to how cats behave, but may be very annoying to a player.

+Cat takes a few seconds to play the paw up animation.

 ================================================================================
 Special Instructions for building and running code
 ================================================================================